Privacy notice for Digital.govt.nz

-This policy explains how and when Digital.govt.nz collects personal information, what we do with it and your right to see or change it.
+This notice explains how and when Digital.govt.nz collects personal information, what we do with it and your right to see or change it.

-The policy also covers the domain name management portal and the design system.
+The notice also covers the Domain name management portal and the Design system.

 Use of personal information